 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-There are five specific classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, a contractor must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.
+This ensures that the work is done properly using the most up-to-date installation methods.
+There are five specific types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-Check Google Reviews, TrustPilot, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar providers.
-Detailed reviews can help you assess a provider's reliability and customer service.
-Avoid companies with few or mainly poor reviews.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with installers that have hardly any reviews or mostly negative ones.

-Top-notch solar installations should come with strong workmanship and performance guarantees.
-A workmanship warranty covers installation defects, such as poor alignment, cracks in the panels, or poor wiring.
+Top-notch solar installations should have strong workmanship and performance guarantees.
+A workmanship guarantee covers installation issues, such as poor wiring, poor alignment, or cracks in the panels.
 A performance warranty ensures a minimum energy output.
 Comprehensive warranties show that a solar company believes in its work.

 Incentive Amount: